CassioML/langchain-hotels-app/README.md

 ```

 **Note**: the repo comes with a dataset ready for ingestion in the DB, i.e.
-already cleaned and made into the correct format.
+already cleaned and made into the correct format (including the embedding calculation!).
 If you are curious about
 how _that_ was prepared, we have included the scripts for that - which
 you _do not need to run_, to be clear.